gyroflow/gyroflow/README.md

 4. `src/rendering` contains all FFmpeg related code for rendering final video and processing for synchronization
 5. `src/core/gpu` contains GPU implementations of the undistortion
 6. `src/qt_gpu` contains zero-copy GPU undistortion path, using Qt RHI and GLSL compute shader, but this method is experimental and buggy for now
-7. `src/gyroflow.rs` is the main entry point and contains a TODO list of things that still need to be done.
-Also there's a ton of TODO comments throughout the code
+7. `src/gyroflow.rs` is the main entry point
 8. `mod.rs` or `lib.rs` in each directory act as a main entry of the module (directory name is the module name and `mod.rs` is kind of an entry point)

 ### Dev environment